sinch/ios-proximity-tutorial/readme.md

 add frameworks for sinch
 Set delegates on call screen and import framework in .h file
+##Implementing Sinch
 By now we’ve got friends in our friends array, we’re able to display them and now we need to work on making contact.
 We will be doing this with Sinch, the first thing to do is sign up for Sinch if you don’t already have an account.
 Once you’ve got an account simply access the dashboard and create a new project, make sure that once you’ve created the project you take note of the specific project keys.
-Now head over and download the latest version of the Sinch framework, there’s the option to use Cocoapods but today we’re going to be downloading the files and manually adding them to the xcode project.

-Once you’ve downloaded the framework, import it into your project and make sure that ‘Copy files if needed’ is ticked.
-Before Sinch will happily work we have to make one small mod to the build settings.
-In the project settings navigate to build settings and in the search box type ‘other linker’ and you should be presented with the field ‘Other linker flags’.
-You simply want to add ‘-ObjC -Xlinker -lc++’ to the field, please note this isn’t required when using cocoapods.
+We already added the framework through cocoapods at the beginning so there's no need to add it again, there's the option to download the Sinch framework from the website and install it manually.
+Be aware that you will need to modify the 'Other Linker flags' in your build settings to ‘-ObjC -Xlinker -lc++’.
+Cocoapods make it easier to add these frameworks as we don't have to make the linker flags modification and we're able to add the frameworks all at once.

 Now we’re ready to get to work implementing Sinch into our project.
 First we need to establish where the implementation for Sinch should be made.
 In this project it makes the most sense to put all of the Sinch methods in the newFriends class and the have it act as a delegate to other classes.
 The two other classes that are going to delegate back to newFriends are callView and incomingCall.
 First we need to implement all of the delegate methods for Sinch into the newFriends.m file but once again before we do it’s essential to #import <Sinch/Sinch.h>.